FoxRedRisk/oquare-metrics/README.md

    ```
    python src/main.py -i ./output -s ./ontologies -f my_ontology.owl -r HermiT -M -c -S -m -e
    ```

-   or
+   This example will run the analysis on the ontology file "my_ontology.owl" in the "./ontologies" folder, using the HermiT reasoner, and generate all available plots.
+The output will be stored in the "./output" directory.

+   Note: The script will automatically add the .owl extension to the ontology file name if it's not provided.

+   b.
+Directly using the fullparse.sh script (this method is not recommended for most users):
    ```
-   bash ./src/fullparse.sh -i ./output -s ./ontologies -f my_ontology.owl -r HermiT -M -c -S -m -e
+   bash ./src/fullparse.sh -i <input_path> -s <source_folder> -f <ontology_file> -r <reasoner> [-M] [-c] [-S] [-m] [-e]
    ```

-   These examples will run the application on the ontology file "my_ontology.owl" in the "./ontologies" folder, using the HermiT reasoner, and generate all available plots.
-The output will be stored in the "./output" directory.
+   The parameters for fullparse.sh are the same as for the main.py script.

 ## Contact